-France thrash Wales in wheelchair World Cup
+Wales & Scotland lose Wheelchair World Cup openers

-Wheelchair Rugby League World Cup: France 158-6 Wales
+Wheelchair Rugby League World Cup: France thrash Wales 158-6, and the USA beat Scotland 62-41

 Last updated on .From the section Rugby League

-France began the defence of their Wheelchair Rugby League World Cup by thrashing Wales 158-6 in Sheffield.
+Wales and Scotland were both beaten in their Wheelchair Rugby League World Cup openers in Sheffield.

+Defending champions France thrashed Wales 158-6 as Lionel Alazard and Mostefa Abassi both scored six tries.

+Scotland were defeated 62-41 by the USA, who had Mackenzie Johnson and Jeffery Townsend both going over for four scores.

 France cruised to a 96-6 lead at half-time, Lionel Alazard scoring five of the 16 first-half tries while Harry Jones crossed for Wales' only score.

-The two-time world champions added 62 points in the second half, with Mostefa Abassi finishing with six tries to top the scoring with Alazard.
+The two-time world champions added 62 points in the second half.

 "I'm a bit low but I'm so proud," said Wales captain Stuart Williams.